Pará

-Pará (/pt-BR/) is a state of Brazil, located in northern Brazil and traversed by the lower Amazon River.
+Pará (/pɑːˈrɑː/, pah-RAH; /pt-BR/) is a state of Brazil, located in northern Brazil and traversed by the lower Amazon River.
 It borders the Brazilian states of Amapá, Maranhão, Tocantins, Mato Grosso, Amazonas and Roraima.
-To the northwest are the borders of Guyana and Suriname, to the northeast of Pará is the Atlantic Ocean.
-The capital and largest city is Belém, which is located at the Marajó bay, near the estuary of the Amazon river.
-The state, which is home to 4.1% of the Brazilian population, is responsible for just 2.2% of the Brazilian GDP.
+To the northwest are the borders of Guyana and Suriname, and to the northeast is the Atlantic Ocean.
+The capital and largest city is Belém, which is located at in the bay of Marajó, near the estuary of the Amazon river.
+The state, which is home to 4.1% of the Brazilian population, is responsible for 2.2% of the Brazilian GDP.

 Pará is the most populous state of the North Region, with a population of over 8.6 million, being the ninth-most populous state in Brazil.
 It is the second-largest state of Brazil in area, at 1.2 e6km2, second only to Amazonas upriver.
 Its most famous icons are the Amazon River and the Amazon rainforest.
 Pará produces rubber (extracted from rubber tree groves), cassava, açaí, pineapple, cocoa, black pepper, coconut, banana, tropical hardwoods such as mahogany, and minerals such as iron ore and bauxite.
 A new commodity crop is soy, cultivated in the region of Santarém.

 Every October, Belém receives tens of thousands of tourists for the year's most important religious celebration: the procession of the Círio de Nazaré.
 Another important attraction of the capital is the Marajó-style ceramics, based on the vanished Marajoara culture, which developed on that very large island in the Amazon River.